potocpav/potocpav.github.io/_posts/2020-05-19-arithmetics-without-plus.markdown

 $$2ab=a+b+w,$$

 where $w$ is a non-negative number, also known as `stuff_nobody_cares_about`.
-Let's decipher what the $2ab$ type actually is.
-In our parser example, it would be
+Let's decipher what type $2ab$ corresponds to.
+In our parser example ( $\mathtt{Return}\sim a,\mathtt{String}\sim b$ ), it would be:

 $$\left(\mathtt{bool,\:Result,\:String}\right)\sim2ab.$$

-It is very easy to interpret.
-We can use a `bool` value to tell whether we got the `Result`, or a `String`.
-This is just what we needed!
-The other value (`Result` in case of error, and *vice versa*) will be ignored, it is the stuff nobody cares about.
-In languages like C where returning multiple values is clunky, you can use output parameters for `Result` and `String`, and return only the `bool`.
+It is very easy to see how this emulates a sum type.
+The `bool` value tells whether we got a `Result`, or a `String`.
+There is always one unused value (`Result` in case of error, and *vice versa*), it is the stuff nobody cares about.

+In languages like C where returning multiple values is clunky, you can use output parameters for `Result` and `String`, and return the `bool` as a function result.

 **Answer 2:** Profit from the billion dollar mistake.

-We got (+1) for free in most languages in the form of `null`.
+We got the add-one operation for free in most languages in the form of nullability.
 What happens if we multiply two nullable values?

 $$\left(a+1\right)\left(b+1\right)=a+b+\underset{w}{\underbrace{ab+1}}.$$

 That is $a+b$, plus some extra stuff $w$ (nobody cares about).
-This is what Go idiomatically does.
-It returns the pair `value, err`, and then uses the error's `nil` value to tell whether we should care about one or the other.
+The `null` values are used to determine which type we got.

 This pattern is common in many languages.
+Notably, it is idiomatic in Go.
+Functions return the pair `value, err`, and then use the error's `nil` value to tell whether we should care about one or the other.

 **Answer 3:** Who needs infinities?

 If the number of error conditions $b$ is small enough, we can represent them all inside an `int`.
-There is even enough space in `int` to signalize whether the error occurred or not.
+There may  even be enough space inside `int` to signalize whether the error occurred or not.

 $$\mathtt{Result} \sim a$$